 How long do members reside in their elected positions?

-- Teachers are elected annually by their peers.
+- Teachers are elected by their peers.
 The elected teacher names must be given to the council by June 1.

 What training is required?